Welcome to The Seventh Row! If you’re just visiting here for the first time, here’s a guide to getting to know our work.

 Since we approach film from a multidisciplinary perspective (which we elaborate on here), a quick guide to some of our key approaches can be found on our Series page here.
 These include: adaptations, Canadian Cinema, creative nonfiction, female directors, from the vault (revisiting older films), performers, and science on film.

 If we really love a film, sometimes we put out a special issue on it, where we do a deep dive on it and the work of the people who made it, with at least five features on or related to the film.
-So far, we’ve done this for four films: Louder Than Bombs, A Bigger Splash, Personal Shopper, and A Quiet Passion.
+So far, we’ve done this for seven films: Louder Than Bombs, A Bigger Splash, Personal Shopper, A Quiet Passion, God’s Own Country, Thelma, and Call Me by Your Name

 You can find an index of all of our interviews here.